Report: Istanbul bomb suspect killed in operation in Syria

 Turkish authorities blamed the attack on the outlawed Kurdistan Workers’ Party, or PKK, as well as Syrian Kurdish groups affiliated with it.
 The Kurdish militants have denied involvement.

-At least 17 suspects have been jailed pending trial in connection with the attack, including a Syrian woman who is accused of leaving the TNT-laden bomb on Istiklal Avenue.
+At least 17 suspects have been jailed pending trial in connection with the attack, including Albashir who is accused of leaving the TNT-laden bomb on Istiklal Avenue.
 Officials said at the time that the attack’s planner had fled Turkey for Syria.

 The PKK has fought an armed insurgency in Turkey since 1984.
 The conflict has killed tens of thousands of people since then.